- General information

 - Jane Austen: Pride and Prejudice

 Please browse the left menu bar to view thematic dossiers.
-You can alternatively subscribe to our English language RSS newsfeed, write to the editor , or check out “What’s new” below.
-In this section, we present topical issues, e.g. new thematic dossiers and documents.
+You can also subscribe to our English language RSS newsfeed, write to the editor , or check out “What’s new” below.
+Here, we present topical issues, e.g. new thematic dossiers and documents.